 Benefit Description You pay Reconstructive surgery (cont.)
 High Option Standard Option Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure. \$25 per office visit to your PCP or specialist Nothing for the physician's charge for surgery Note: The outpatient facility copay is \$75 for surgery in a hospital or ambulatory surgery center.
 The inpatient hospital copay is \$500.
 See Section 5 (c) for information on the applicable inpatient or outpatient facility copay.
 50% copay (External Prosthetic Devices) \$30 per office visit to your PCP or \$50 per office visit to a specialist \$150 for the physician's charge for surgery Note: The outpatient facility copay is \$150 for surgery in a hospital or ambulatory surgery center.
 The inpatient hospital copay is \$750 per admission.
 See Section 5 (c) for information on the applicable inpatient or outpatient facility copay.
 50% copay (External Prosthetic Devices) Not covered: Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Surgeries related to sex transformation All Charges All Charges Oral and maxillofacial surgery High Option Standard Option Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; and Other surgical procedures that do not involve the teeth or their supporting structures. \$25 per office visit to your PCP or specialist Nothing for the physician's charge for surgery Note: The outpatient facility copay is \$75 for surgery in a hospital or ambulatory surgery center.
 The inpatient hospital copay is \$500.
 See Section 5(c) for information on the applicable inpatient or outpatient facility copay. \$30 per office visit to your PCP or \$50 per office visit to a specialist \$150 for the physician's charge for surgery Note: The outpatient facility copay is \$150 for surgery in a hospital or ambulatory surgery center.
 The inpatient hospital copay is \$750 per admission.
 See Section 5(c) for information on the applicable inpatient or outpatient facility copay.
-Not covered: All charges All charges
+Not covered: • Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) All charges All charges